xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 controller.set_goal(0)  # the goal is 0 - we want the heading to be 0

 while True:
-    # set the turning component of arcade drive to controller value
+    # get the value from the controller
     value = controller.get_value()

+    # set the turning component of arcade drive to the controller value
     arcade_drive(controller.get_value(), 0, left_motor, right_motor)
 ```